Revealed Price Preference: Theory and Empirical Analysis: The Random Augmented Utility Model

 Since \eqref{eqn:wel_lb} and \eqref{eqn:wel_ub} are both linear programming problems (which have solutions if, and only if, $\mathscr{D}$ is rationalizable), they are easy to implement and computationally efficient.
-Suppose that the solutions are $\underline\nu$ and $\overline{\nu}$ respectively; then for any $\beta\in [0,1]$, $\beta\overline{\nu}+(1-\beta)\underline \nu$ is also a solution to $A\nu=\pi$ and, in this case, the proportion of consumers who are revealed better off at $p^t$ compared to $p^{t'}$ is exactly $\beta\,\underline{\mathcal{N}}_{t\succeq^*_p t'}+(1-\beta)\,\overline{\mathcal{N}}_{t\succeq^*_p t'}$.
-In other words, the proportion of consumers who are revealed better off can take any value in the interval $[\underline{\mathcal{N}}_{t\succeq^*_p t'}\, ,\, \overline{\mathcal{N}}_{t\succeq^*_p t'}]$.
+Suppose that the solutions are $\underline\nu$ and $\overline{\nu}$ respectively; then for any $\beta\in [0,1]$, $\beta\underline{\nu}+(1-\beta)\overline \nu$ is also a solution to $A\nu=\pi$ and, in this case, the proportion of consumers who are revealed better off at $\hat p$ compared to $p^{t'}$ is exactly $\beta\,\underline{\mathcal{N}}_{\hat p\succeq^*_p p^{t'}}+(1-\beta)\,\overline{\mathcal{N}}_{\hat p\succeq^*_p p^{t'}}$.
+In other words, the proportion of consumers who are revealed better off can take any value in the interval $[\underline{\mathcal{N}}_{\hat p\succeq^*_p p^{t'}}\, ,\, \overline{\mathcal{N}}_{\hat p\succeq^*_p p^{t'}}]$.

-\refprop{prop:p_welfare} tells us that the revealed preference relations are tight, in the sense that if, for some consumer, $p^t$ is not revealed preferred to $p^{t'}$ then there exists an augmented utility function which rationalizes her consumption choices and for which she strictly prefers $p^{t'}$ to $p^t$.
-Given this, we know that, amongst all rationalizations of $\mathscr D$, $\underline{\mathcal{N}}_{t\succeq^*_p t'}$ is also the infimum on the proportion of consumers who are better off at $p^t$ compared to $p^{t'}$.
-At the other extreme, we know that there is a rationalization for which the proportion of consumers who are revealed better off at $p^{t'}$ compared to $p^t$ is as low as $\underline{\mathcal{N}}_{t'\succeq^*_p t}$.\footnote{Because of \refass{ass:indif}, we could assume that this is a strict revealed preference.} Applying \refprop{prop:p_welfare} again, a rationalization could be chosen such that all other consumers prefer $p^t$ to $p^{t'}$.
-Therefore, across all rationalizations of $\mathscr D$, $1- \underline{\mathcal{N}}_{t'\succeq^*_p t}$ is the supremum on the proportion of consumers who prefer $p^t$ and $p^{t'}$.
-Lastly, since the set of distributions $\nu$ that rationalize $\mathscr D$ form a convex set, the true proportion of consumers who are better off can lie anywhere between the two extremes identified.
+\refprop{prop:p_welfare} tells us that the revealed preference relations are tight, in the sense that if, for some consumer, $\hat p$ is not revealed preferred to $p^{t'}$ then there exists an augmented utility function which rationalizes her consumption choices and for which she strictly prefers $p^{t'}$ to $\hat p$.
+Given this, we know that, amongst all rationalizations of $\mathscr D$, $\underline{\mathcal{N}}_{\hat p\succeq^*_p p^{t'}}$ is also the infimum on the proportion of consumers who are better off at $\hat p$ compared to $p^{t'}$.

 The following proposition summarizes these observations.